AlexxNica/poldham.github.io/_posts/2015-5-6-reading-csv-files-in-R.md

+{% highlight text %}
+## Error in eval(expr, envir, enclos): could not find function "tbl_df"
+{% endhighlight %}

 Houston, we have a problem.
 That problem is that somewhere in the esp@cenet data that makes up the pizza_sliced dataset there is an issue with the character encoding that is preventing the `dplyr` function from working.
 Typically this will mean that the character encoding has become messed up in the underlying data.
 This of course is one of the reasons it is always worth checking the data first (as is suggested in this video [here](https://youtu.be/YYaMEbJW7Qw?list=PLsZOGmKUMi54n8R06U1HmxNywt0bAFays)).
 Clearly that is OK for small datasets but for large or multi-part datasets is a problem.
 So, another solution is needed.
-The problem as it turns out is in the inventor and the applicant fields in the space between the name and the country code entry which looks like this in Excel BIANCHI MARCO‰Ûâ[IT] and merely throws a ??? in Open Office Calc.
+The problem as it turns out is in the inventor and the applicant fields in the space between the name and the country code entry which looks like this in Excel `BIANCHI MARCO‰Ûâ[IT]` and merely throws a `???` in Open Office Calc.

 Working out how to solve this problem in R could take a while (although string replacement is a good bet).
 The issue therefore is how to get to a solution as quickly as possible.
 That solution is to take what we learned above to write the new data.frame to a .csv file, then open the file in Open Office or Excel and use find and replace on the corrupted strings (as is suggested in this video [here](https://youtu.be/YYaMEbJW7Qw?list=PLsZOGmKUMi54n8R06U1HmxNywt0bAFays)).